RoamJS/workbench/docs/live-preview.md

 Live Preview allows you to hover over a page or block reference and preview editable contents of that page or block, without leaving the page you are on.

+This allows you to stay in the context of your work without having to navigate to another page to see its content.

 # How to Use

 Toggle the Live Preview module on inside WorkBench.